github/webauthn-json/README.md

 ## Extensions

-Modern browsers generally only support a small numbe rof extensions.
-To save code size, this library only includes the following extensions in the main build:
+Modern browsers generally only support — and most sites only need to use — a small number of extensions.
+To save code size, `@github/webauthn-json` only includes the following extensions by default:

 - `appid`
 - `appidExclude`